Registration and transition arrangements

 To join our register, you’ll need to satisfy us that:

 - you have the knowledge and skills to work safely as a PA or AA in the UK

 - there are no outstanding concerns about your fitness to practise

 The evidence of knowledge and skills we’ll accept may vary depending on whether you’re already practising in the UK and the place you obtained your initial qualification.

 When you apply to join our register, you’ll be asked to confirm that you’re fit to practise and/ or declare any issues that have been raised about your practise.
 You’ll also need to provide an employer reference from your most recent PA/ AA role confirming there aren’t any outstanding concerns about your practice.
 If you’ve registered with another healthcare regulator in the UK or overseas within the last five years, we’ll also ask for evidence of your good standing with that regulator.

 What evidence do I need to provide to apply for registration?

 Preparing for regulation

-Before regulation can start, the UK government needs to introduce legislation, which we understand is likely to happen towards the end of 2021.
+Before regulation can start, the UK government needs to introduce legislation, which we understand is likely to happen in the second half of 2022.
 In the meantime, we’re continuing to work with our key partners across the four countries of the UK to develop our approach to regulation, our policies and procedures.
 We’ll publish further details as soon as they’re available.